Jewish Studies

 Open to: 12

-Students in this class immerse themselves in challenging philosophical, theological and literary sources that address major questions about what it means to be a Jew in the modern (and postmodern) world.
-Engaging in a college-level cultural studies and intellectual historical approach that tracks the evolution of Jewish thinkers and texts over time, students will read a wide range of rich and challenging authors, from Moses Medelssohn to Rabbi Nachman of Breslov, from Kadya Molodowsky to Haviva Padaya, from Nelly Sachs to Primo Levi.
+Students in this class immerse themselves in challenging philosophical, theological, and literary sources that address major questions about what it means to be a Jew in the modern (and postmodern) world.
+We engage in a college-level cultural studies and intellectual-historical approach that tracks the evolution of Jewish thinkers and texts over time.
+Students will read a wide range of rich and challenging authors, from Moses Mendelssohn to Rabbi Nachman of Breslov, from Kadya Molodowsky to Haviva Padaya, from Nelly Sachs to Primo Levi.
 Units covered in the course include: “Diaspora, Modernity and the Individual Jew”, “Anti-Semitism, Holocaust and the Will to Bear Witness”, “History, Memory, Amnesia–From Jewish Trauma to Post-Trauma” and “Jewish Space Making and the Search for Divinity,” among others.
 This course engages closely with the students’ concurrent English course, including collaborating on an integrated essay across and between classes.
 Students in this class devote considerable time to research-based and analytical writing.
-They will complete a 12-15 page “Senior Thesis” writing an in-depth research paper on a topic of their choosing relating to past, present and future visions of Jewish civilization and culture.
+The class culminates in the 12-15 page “Senior Thesis,” a transformative, in-depth research paper where students are empowered to delve into a topic of their choosing, unraveling the past, present, and future visions of Jewish civilization and culture.

 Jewish Studies Elective Courses